Meet the Lab

 Eduardo Martinez

-Eduardo worked in the OHL for his Master’s thesis in Civil Engineering at Cal State LA; his research focused on abiotic nutrient (e.g., N and P) and organic acid (e.g., amino acids) cycling facilitated by iron (oxy)hydroxide and iron sulfide minerals.
-He is currently a 2023 California Sea Grant State Fellow with the Delta Science Program Collaborative Science and Peer Review Unit.
+Eduardo worked in the OHL for his Master’s thesis in Civil Engineering at Cal State LA; his research focused on abiotic nutrient and organic cycling facilitated by iron minerals.
+After the OHL Eduardo was a 2023 California Sea Grant State Fellow, and he is currently a Ph.D. student in Geosciences at University of Nevada Las Vegas.

 Jazmine Robledo